Lose some, win some

 • Eggs

-You can also buy doctor-recommended meal replacement bars and shakes through Hims, which feature up to 27 grams of protein per serving.
+Plus, you can buy doctor-recommended meal replacement bars and shakes.
+They’ve got up to 27 grams of protein per serving for a quick and easy protein boost.

-Non-starchy vegetables are low in calories and high in fiber and macronutrients — a good combination for supporting fullness and digestive health.
+Non-starchy vegetables are low in calories and high in fiber and macronutrients — a good combination for supporting digestion and fullness levels.

-What makes a vegetable starchy?
-Starchy vegetables have more than five grams of carbs per 100 grams of weight.
+A starchy vegetable is one that has more than five grams of carbs per 100 grams of weight.
+Think white potatoes, sweet potatoes, corn, parsnips, and winter squash.

 • Eggplant